-ACM members may access the information contained in their membership records and correct and update their member profile and mailing information by logging into myACM and clicking on the "My Contact Information" link at left.
-For further assistance please contact ACM's Member Services Department by phone: +1-212-626-0500, 800-342-6626, fax: 212-944-1318, or email: email@example.com.
+ACM Members may access the Personal Information contained in their membership records and correct and update their member profile and mailing information by logging into myACM and clicking on the "My Contact Information" link at left.
+For further assistance please contact ACM's Member Services Department by phone: +1-212-626-0500, 1-800-342-6626, fax: +1-212-944-1318, or email: email@example.com.

 9. Contact Us

 Questions, comments and requests regarding this Policy should be sent to firstname.lastname@example.org.

 For more information about ACM's management of personal data, contact us at email@example.com.